nguyendinhduc/deprecate-gs-device-detection/README.md

 ## What you'll build

-This guide will walk you through the process of detecting the type of device accessing your web site using Spring.
+This guide walks you through the process of using Spring to detect the type of device that is accessing your web site.

 ## What you'll need

  - About 15 minutes
- - A favorite text editor or IDE
- - [JDK 6][jdk] or later
- - [Maven 3.0][mvn] or later
+ - {!snippet:prereq-editor-jdk-buildtools}

 {!snippet:how-to-complete-this-guide}